Major Constituents Of Our Solar System

 Diameter – 1,43,000 km , Relative mass – 318.0 ( Earth = 1), Polar flattening – 6.5 % , Inclination of axis – 305.’

 This giant planet 1300 times greater volume than the earth’s but it is composed most of gas and liquid swirling in complex patterns.
 Its atmosphere consists largely of hydrogen and helium which accounts for the low density of the planet.
 Jupiter has the fastest rotational velocity among the planets.
-Since, Jupiter has no solid surface and hence no record of geologic history.
+Since, Jupiter has no solid surface hence there is no record of geologic history.
 Its satellites are however, solid bodies.
-The largest of its over 100 known satellites are Lo, Europa, Ganemede and Callisto which are called Gaillean satellites.
+The largest of its over 100 known satellites are Io, Europa, Ganemede and Callisto which are called Gaillean satellites.
 Ganemede is the largest satellite of the solar system and is almost the size of earth.

 Saturn ( The Ringed Planet )